evgdim/clean-code/presentation/index.md

 The biggest problem with code is when it works!

 1. Right after the code is working and the unit tests are done.
-2. In the scope of a rlatevly big change.
+2. In the scope of a relatively big change.
 3. Before the testing has started.

 ## Questions to answer